Filtering of second order generalized stochastic processes corrupted by additive noise: Introduction

 Finally we discuss a few operator theoretic observations concerning equation \eqref{eq:filtereq} considered as an equation for bounded linear operators on a Hilbert space on which $\cK_u$ and $\cK_w$ are non-negative, and $\cK_u + \cK_w$ is allowed to be non-invertible.
 Douglas' lemma then says that there is a bounded linear operator $F$ that solves \eqref{eq:filtereq}, with certain uniqueness properties, provided $\ran \cK_u \subseteq \ran( \cK_u + \cK_w )$.

+The analysis in this work is second order, which explains the assumption that the processes are uncorrelated rather than statistically independent.

 The optimal filtering problem for (generalized) stochastic processes has a long and eclectic history going back to Kolmogorov \cite{Kolmogorov1} and Wiener \cite{Wiener1}, cf. \cite{Fomin1,Fomin2,Hlawatsch1,Papoulis1,Vantrees1,Wahlberg1,Weinstein1}.
 It has been studied mostly under the assumption of wide-sense stationarity.
 The time domain has been either $\zo$ or $\ro$, and the filter has often been subject to the constraint to be \emph{causal}.
 This means that the convolutor $f$ has support on $\ro_+$ and it is natural in engineering applications.
 Usually the term Wiener filter refers to this constraint.
+In this paper we do not restrict the supports of filter kernels.
+Therefore we do not treat causal filters, neither in the wide-sense stationary nor in the non-stationary case.

 The paper is organized as follows.
 Section \ref{sec:prelim} is quite long and contains notations, and background material on Radon measures, Weyl pseudodifferential operators, modulation spaces, and Gabor frames.
 It also specifies the framework of generalized stochastic processes.
 In Section \ref{sec:optimalfilter} we deduce the equation \eqref{eq:filtereq} for the optimal filter operator, and Section \ref{sec:optimalwss} treats its solution for wide-sense stationary generalized stochastic processes.